History of Bristol Rovers F.C.: The 1930s

 Bristol Rovers' manager David McLean resigned on 17 September 1930.
 His replacement, Captain Albert Prince-Cox brought many changes to the club.
-One of his first actions as manager was to take the club on a mid-season tour of The Netherlands, and on 16 November 1930 Rovers beat the Dutch national team 3–2, just 24 hours after beating Coventry City 1–0 in the league.
+One of his first actions as manager was to take the club on a mid-season tour of The Netherlands, and on 16 November 1930 Rovers beat the Netherlands national team 3–2, just 24 hours after beating Coventry City 1–0 in the league.

 One of the innovations introduced by Albert Prince-Cox was the blue and white quartered shirts, which are still worn today.
 These were first used during the 1931–32 season, Prince-Cox believed that they made the players look larger and more intimidating.

 During the 1931–32 season, the team took part in two mid-season tours of The Netherlands, and one of France.
 The team also returned to France at the end of the season where they played A.C.
 Milan and a French XI, losing both games 3–1.

 The sequence of events that eventually resulted in Bristol Rovers leaving the city and playing their home games in Bath during the 1980s began in 1932, when Rovers agreed a lease of Eastville Stadium to the Bristol Greyhound Racing Association that included a clause stating that if Rovers were to sell the stadium then the greyhound association would have first refusal, and that the price would not exceed £13,000.
 In 1934 the lease was amended to allow the Bristol Greyhound Racing Association to buy the stadium whenever they wished to purchase it, providing that they gave two months notice in writing to the football club.
 The purchase price was guaranteed to be not less than £8,000 and not more than £13,000.
 In 1939, Rovers wrote to the greyhound company informing them that they were prepared to sell the stadium, the greyhound company replying with an offer of £20,000 for the freehold.

 On 13 April 1935, Rovers played Watford in the final of the Division 3 (South) Cup at The Old Den.
 The match was played at a neutral venue because both clubs had refused to take part in a coin toss to decide home advantage.
 Rovers won the match 3–2, winning their only national trophy in the period between World War I and World War II.

 During a match with Luton Town on 13 April 1936, Rovers suffered the biggest defeat in their history, losing 12–0.
 10 of the goals were scored by Joe Payne, which is still the league record for the most goals scored by a single player in a match.
 Rovers finished bottom of the league in the 1938–39 season, and were forced to apply for re-election to the league when competitive football resumed after the war.